 Do Something Different

-Who says you have to eat dinner at the dining room table?
-Put up tv trays and eat while watching your favorite sitcom if you want.
-Or get some pillows out and have dinner on the floor!
+Who says you have to eat Friendsgiving dinner at the dining room table?
+Put up TV trays and eat while watching your favorite sitcom if you want.
+(My choice would be to go through this list of Thanksgiving Friends Episodes, duh) Or get some pillows out and have dinner on the floor!

 The details of your Friendsgiving are what will make it memorable, so don’t try to make Friendsgiving just like a normal Thanksgiving.
 Be unique and give your friends a night to remember.